scnerd/koehn_diaspora/compose/README.md

 pod in its own containerized environment.

 # Steps to use this configuration
-1. Edit the `diaspora.yml.example` file to suit your pod (hint: you must change the URL!)
+1. Edit the `diaspora.yml.example` file to suit your pod (hint: you must change the URL!), and rename the file `diaspora.yml`.
-2. Customize the `database.yml` file to
-use a different password than `somepassword`
+2. Customize the `database.yml` file to use a different password than `somepassword`
 3. Change the `docker-compose.yml` file so that the postgres database uses the same password

 Once that's done, you can run the pod with `docker-compose up -d`.
 The data in the database